Have you ever made a New Year’s resolution? Or maybe two? Or twelve?

 It doesn’t make sense to give ourselves permission to let things slide, and then get upset because I we things slide more than we previously thought we would.

-- Give Yourself Credit.
-In spite of the dirty dishes, clean laundry still in the dryer, cat hair accumulation, empty takeout boxes and haze of Cheeze-It dust sticking to me, I am making progress.
+Give Yourself Credit.
+In spite of the dirty dishes, clean laundry still in the dryer, cat hair accumulation, and empty takeout boxes, I am making progress.
 In three weeks, I can lift more weight.
 My body alignment is improving.
 I’m not totally wiped out afterwards.
 None of it is revolutionary, but if I just become a little more efficient with every workout, I’ll be that much closer to my vision.

 By changing your mindset, you are changing your approach to change!
 And I truly believe that a healthier, more sustainable attitude towards change is one of the most important indicators of whether or not you will succeed.

 So what do you think?
 Can you give yourself permission to suck at something while you’re learning to get better at something else?
-What responsibility can you ease up on while you’re making a change in your financial life?
-I’d love to hear your thoughts on my Facebook page.
+I hope you can.